Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Bottom Line

-The top retirement planning strategies can really pay off when you step into your golden years.
-It’s crucial to save as much as you can in tax-advantaged retirement plans.
+Careful planning can really pay off when you step into your golden years.
+It’s crucial to save as much as you can in tax-advantaged retirement plans while you’re working.
 If your company doesn’t offer a 401(k), you can open an IRA or Roth IRA at a brokerage firm.
-In addition, you should strategize maximizing Social Security benefits and investing in other accounts such as HSAs or annuities.
+In fact, you can have both a 401(k) and IRA if you want.
+In addition, you’ll likely want to consider how you can maximize Social Security benefits and invest in other accounts such as HSAs or annuities.

 Tips on Retirement Planning